Ropa Vieja Recipe (Instant Pot or Stovetop)

 What does the name Ropa Vieja mean?

 The literal translation of ropa vieja is “old clothes” and it refers to the way the beef shreds apart.
-I’m pretty sure that before I went to Cuba and then researched this recipe I used to call it Ropa Viejo, but the correct spelling is firmly in my mind now!
+I’m pretty sure before I went to Cuba and researched this recipe I used to spell it Ropa Viejo!
+But the correct spelling is firmly in my mind now!

-What other cuts of beef could you use for Ropa Vieja?
+What cuts of beef can you use for Cuban Ropa Vieja?

-This traditional Cuban dish is often made with flank steak, but I prefer using chuck roast which gives shorter shreds of beef.
-Use whichevr cut of beef you prefer.
+This traditional Cuban dish is traditionally made with flank steak.
+I like using chuck roast which gives shorter shreds of beef.
+You could also use skirt steak or brisket for this recipe, Use the cut of beef you prefer.

-Do you have to use green olives in Ropa Vieja?
+Should you use green olives in Ropa Vieja?

-The Ropa Vieja I had in Cuba didn’t have green olives, which are probably expensive and hard to get for the people there.
-But when researched the recipe it often contained green olives.
-I’m a green olive fan so I love the extra pop of briny flavor they added, but you can definitely leave them out if you prefer.
+The Ropa Vieja I had in Cuba didn’t have green olives, which are probably expensive and hard to get there.
+But when I researched the recipe, I saw many recipes with green olives.
+I’m a green olive fan so I love that extra pop of briny flavor, but you can definitely leave them out.

 What side dishes are served with Ropa Vieja in Cuba?

-There’s no doubt that in Cuba this would be served with black beans and white rice, or maybe the famous Cuban dish Moros y Cristianos (Moors and Christians) which combines black beans and rice in a dish where they’re usually cooked together.
-(I saw lots of recipes for this online but most of them had ingredients like green bell pepper, red bell pepper, or bacon which I don’t remember being in the black beans and rice I had in Cuba.)
-Most of the Cuban food we had was also served with what we started calling Cuban Salad which is simply thinly sliced cucumbers, thinly sliced tomatoes, and shredded cabbage layered on a plate and the drizzled with oil and vinegar.
+In Cuba this would be served with black beans and white rice, or with the famous Moros y Cristianos.
+That combines black beans and rice in a dish where they’re cooked together.
+(I saw recipes for Cuban rice or beans online but many had ingredients like green pepper, red pepper, or bacon which wasn’t in the black beans and rice I had in Cuba.)
+Most of the Cuban lunches and dinners included what we started calling Cuban Salad!
+That was simply thinly sliced cucumbers, thinly sliced tomatoes, and shredded cabbage layered on a plate and the drizzled with oil and vinegar.

 (This is only a summary of the steps for the recipe made in the Instant Pot; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.
 Look after the complete recipe below for stovetop instructions.)

 - Trim chuck roast and cut into pieces as needed.
-Combine garlic powder, kosher salt, dried oregano (or Mexican oregano), ground cumin, and black pepper and rub meat with that mixture.
+Combine garlic powder, kosher salt, dried oregano (or Mexican oregano), ground cumin, and black pepper.
+Rub meat well with that mixture.

 - Heat olive oil in large frying pan and brown meat well.
-(You can brown meat in the Instant Pot if you prefer, but I think meat browns better in a pan and this might need to be browned in two batches in the Instant Pot.)
+(Brown meat in the Instant Pot if you prefer, but I think meat browns better in a pan.
+This might need to be browned in two batches in the Instant Pot.)

 - Remove meat and deglaze pan with beef broth, scraping off any bits that are stuck to the pan.
 (Deglaze instant Pot if you used that.)